Identifying concrete cancer early is crucial for maintaining the structural integrity of buildings. Key signs and symptoms include:

 Rust Stains

 Look out for rust stains seeping through the concrete.
-These stains are a clear indicator that the steel reinforcement inside the concrete is corroding, a primary cause of concrete cancer.
+These stains are a clear indicator that the steel reinforcement inside the concrete is corroding, which is the primary cause of concrete cancer.

 Spalling